seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/objects2.md

 Write a function called "isPersonOldEnoughToDrinkAndDrive".

-Given a "person" object, that contains an "age" property, "isPersonOldEnoughToDrinkAndDrive" returns whether the given person is old enough to legally drink and drive in the United States.
+Given a "person" dict, that contains the key "age", "isPersonOldEnoughToDrinkAndDrive" returns whether the given person is old enough to legally drink and drive in the United States.

 Notes:
 * The legal drinking age in the United States is 21.